uQr/cordova-docs/tips-and-workarounds/general/README.md

 	![Custom Local Plugin](<media/git-local-1.png>)

 <a name="plugin-npm"></a>
-##Using a Npm Sourced Plugin with Cordova < 5.0.0 or Visual Studio 2015 RC
+##Using a Npm Sourced Plugins Not Listed in the Config Designer or with Cordova < 5.0.0
 ###Background
 A significant departure in Cordova 5.0.0 and the community as a whole is the migration of the primary source of Cordova plugins from the custom repoistory backed model that exists in Cordova 3.x and 4.x to the "Node Package Manager" (npm) repository.
 The plugins.cordova.io repository has seen a few service interruptions and given the web community's increased use of Node.js for client-side development and Cordova's heavy use of npm for not only its command line interface but as a source for Cordova "platforms," the natural next step was to migrate plugins to npm as well.
 More details on this transition [can be found here.](http://cordova.apache.org/announcements/2015/04/21/plugins-release-and-move-to-npm.html)